jaimegag/tkg-zone/windows/metrics/README.md

 ## 1. Relocate Container Images

+For simplicity we will reuse the existing `tkg` project in the Harbor registry.

 Relocate images: adjust the below commands accordingly to your Harbor Registry FQDN, location of Harbor Cert file and location of the docker authfile in your jumpbox.
 ```bash
 mkdir -p ~/workspace/metrics